-From there it was a lot of dabbling and learning on the side; making websites, designing logos for friends, drawing on blank butcher paper to wrap presents rather than spending the $6.99 on a roll of legit gift wrap… Through a ton of hard work, discipline, and generally acting kind towards people, I've managed to land it as a graphic designer.
+From there it was a lot of dabbling and learning on the side; making websites, designing logos for friends, drawing on blank butcher paper to wrap presents rather than spending the $6.99 on a roll of legit gift wrap… Through a ton of hard work, discipline, and generally acting kind towards people, I've managed to accomplish some great things as a designer.

 Brand identity.
 Your logo is the first point of contact any audience has with your brand.
 I'll come alongside you to craft a design that attracts your audience.
 Everything from custom lettering, illustration, unique color palettes & typography.

 Print design.
 Whether it's business cards, brochures, sell sheets, signage and way finding, reports or any other print collateral, nothing has the potential to make animpression like something you can tangibly feel.
 I've been working with local businesses and printers for over eight years bringing designs and layouts to life.

 Illustration & infographics.
 You wouldn't think drawing and data are that closely related, but that's exactly what makes information design so intriguing and memorable to users.

 Web & social media development.
 Your website and social media channels are typically the first place potential clients will discover and interact with you.
 I apply strategy and on-brand imaging to your digital presence, establishing your credibilty and visibilty online and on social platforms.